 Georgia's On Exchange individual market uses the FFE.
-Therefore, for all years in the projection before the implementation of the Georgia Access Model, the FFE user fee was calculated as 3.5% of the total On Exchange premiums.
+Therefore, for all years in the projection before the implementation of the Georgia Access Model, the FFE user fee was calculated as 3.5% of the total On Exchange premiums for 2018 and 2019, and 3.0% for 2020 through 2031.
 Appendix IV, Table IV.IX and Appendix V, Table V.IX summarize total estimated user fees in PY 2022 through PY 2031.